 If just two (2) more seconds were allowed to tick away, the fight would have gone to the scorecards, and Meldrick Taylor would have won a split decision.

 Chavez was strengthened after the fight and he became the greatest Mexican fighter of all-time stretching his unbeaten record to 89-0-1 before losing a match.

 Although Philadelphia native, Meldrick Taylor fought the fight of his life, he suffered for it.
 In the hospital after the fight, it was reported that he experienced a facial eye fracture, was urinating pure blood, and even suffered short-term memory loss.

-The end result of the fight was that it was not fair, it was taken out of the hands of the fighters at that moment.
+The end result of the fight was that it was not fair, it was taken out of the hands of the fighters who had battled, at that moment.

 So, here’s how to win when life is unfair